dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   See :ref:`filtering` for details about the expected file format and the filtering options available.

+--fail-fast

+  Abort early in case of error by sending the TERM signal to all the processes in the pgcopydb process group.

 --restart

   When running the pgcopydb command again, if the work directory already